What is MQC?

 - In case of available updates, you will be automatically prompted to update.

 - Confirming the update will install the latest version of MQC.

 For further information, please, check the installation instructions provided by the MQC User Guide.

 The MQC User Guide includes a Quick Start Guide, which gives you an introduction into the functionality of the MES Quality Commander®.
 It shows you how to use MQC to analyse your project quality and data.
-In detail you are guided, how to:
+You are guided in detail and will learn how to:

-- Check trend and status of your project KPIs and quality
+- Check the status of project KPIs and quality

 - Identify root causes of insufficient quality